Terradue/cloud-admin-doc/source/sandbox2esxi.md

 - The */application* contains only the needed stuff to be executed in Cluster mode (i.e. it is clean),
 - The */* has enough space to contain all the data of the */application* (If not, please contact the Operations Support  Team at Terradue).

-If the previous facts are verified, proceed with the following procedure:
+If the previous facts are verified, proceed with the following steps:

 * Login into the Sandbox,
 * Copy the content of the folder *resources/scripts* in a directory you prefer,